lisawagner/beautiful-dnd-issue-tracker/README.md

  - Install using `-peer-legacy` command via npm + disabling `<React.StrictMode>`
  - Use an alternate Drag and Drop package

 See [react-beautiful-dnd issues](https://github.com/atlassian/react-beautiful-dnd/issues/2399) for more details.
-Disabling `<React.StrictMode>` is also currently required for projects using beautify-dnd that recently upgraded to React 18.
+Disabling `<React.StrictMode>` is also currently required for projects using beautiful-dnd that recently upgraded to React 18.

 An alternate package was recently released based on a fork of react-beautiful-dnd which supports React 18 and strict mode called [@hello-pangea/dnd](https://www.npmjs.com/package/@hello-pangea/dnd)